tjebbemarchand/performance-matters-1819/README.md

 ## Offline with service worker
 ### Service worker
 I implemented a service worker to store the favorite page and CSS stylesheet for offline use.
+To make the favorite page offline, i had to add the books with server side logic.
+So the client side JavaScript for adding books to your favorites is no longer in use.
+The code is still there but is not executing.

     if ('serviceWorker' in navigator) {
 	    window.addEventListener('load', function () {